RePsychLing/MixedModelsSim.jl/docs/src/simulation_tutorial.md

 ```

 ### **Theta**
 The meaning of `θ` is a bit less intuitive.
-In a less complex model (one that only has intercepts for the random effects) or if we supress the correlations in the formula with `zerocorr()` then `θ` describes the relationship between the random effects standard deviation and the standard deviation of the residual term.
+In a less complex model (one that only has intercepts for the random effects) or if we suppress the correlations in the formula with `zerocorr()` then `θ` describes the relationship between the random effects standard deviation and the standard deviation of the residual term.
 In our `kb07_m` example:
 The residual standard deviation is `680.032`.
 The standard deviation of our first variance component *`item - (Intercept)`* is `364.713`.